Interest With Age

 One of the most astonishing things about fellow travelers in the U.S. is that when they travel and see the horror that governments overseas have inflicted on their own people, that doesn’t deter them at all from their fondness of a bigger government.
 For whatever reason, they seem to think that with all of the historical examples of big government being inefficient, causing chaos, exerting control and suppressing speech, inflicting starvation, murder, genocide, conflict and wars, that creating an even bigger state in their own country will somehow be a good thing (and lead to different results).

 The past 2.5 weeks in Eastern Europe has reinforced my beliefs about power in the hands of the people vs. the state.
-The Holodomor in Ukraine, the Holocaust in Poland and elsewhere, and the Soviet occupation of Eastern Europe for decades are all clear examples of governments drastically running amok.
+The Holodomor (Ukraine), the Holocaust, and the Soviet occupation of Eastern Europe for decades are all clear examples of governments drastically running amok.
 The people here have endured so much it’s almost unbelievable.
 The one thing all of those countries and people who have suffered have in common: big government.